yannis/kasaharacup/RULES.md

 If two teams remain even at the end of the pool, a supplementary fight, between two of the team members will decide on the victory.
 This fight will be held according to the "ippon-shobu"-principle, without time limit.

+Determination of the winning team in both pool and tournament matches will be made in the following order of precedence:

+1. Highest number of individual winners; but, if it is a tie, then
+2. Highest number of points scored.
+3. Should 1. and 2. still be a tie, a draw will be declared in the pool matches (see next paragraph) and a play-off will be conducted in the tournament matches.
+4. A default is regarded as a loss: the opponent is given 2 points.

+Determination of the ranking of teams in the pool matches will be made in the following order of
+precedence:

+1. Higher number of team matches won; but, if it is a tie, then
+2. Lower number of team matches lost; but, if it is a tie, then
+3. Higher number of draws in team matches (see above), if it is still a tie, then
+4. Higher number of individual winners; if it is still a tie, then
+5. Lower number of individual losses; but, if it is a tie, then
+6. Higher number of individual draws (hikiwake), if it is still a tie, then
+7. Higher number of points scored, if it is still a tie, then
+8. Lower number of points lost.

+If the situation is still a tie between two teams, either to determine the order between first and second or second and third team in the pool, a play-off (ippon-shobu) between representatives of the two teams will determine the ranking.

+Should the situation be a tie between all three teams in the pool, the ranking of teams shall be determined by a pool played by a representative of each team in play-off (ippon-shobu) 3 Minutes, like in the individual tournament.

 ### Tournament

-Determination of the winning team in tournament matches will be made in the following order of precedence:

-1. Highest number of individual winners; but, if it is a tie, then
-1. Highest number of points scored.
-1. Should 1. and 2. still be a tie, a play-off will be conducted in the tournament matches.
-1. A default is regarded as a loss: the opponent is given 2 points.
+The tournament is using the knockout system.
+The refereeing rules and the principles for discerning the winners are the same as those defined for the pools.
+The duration of fights is 3 minutes.

 ## Individual competition